BOARD OF DIRECTORS

 Learn More About Paul Novak

-Aside from his passion for wealth management, Paul also has a desire to give back.
-In 2008 he founded LEADZ, a 501(c)3 organization dedicated to giving back to the local community.
-Spear-heading LEADZ’s second chapter in Naperville, Paul was able to raise a significant amount locally, while providing a platform for local business to volunteer and thrive.
+Beyond his professional achievements, Paul is driven by a strong desire to give back to the community.
+In 2008, he founded LEADZ, a 501(c)3 organization committed to local philanthropy.
+Leading the charge for LEADZ’s second chapter in Naperville, Paul successfully raised significant funds locally and created a platform for local businesses to volunteer and flourish.

-Above all, Paul is a family man.
-He is a new father of a 5-month old baby girl, and looks forward to new sets of rewards and challenges that will bring.
-He hopes to teach her “not to try to fix whatever comes in your life.
-Fix yourself in such a way that whatever comes, you will be fine” – Sadhguru
+At the core of Paul’s identity is his role as a family man.
+Recently becoming a father to a baby girl, he anticipates the new rewards and challenges that parenthood will bring.
+In shaping his daughter’s worldview, Paul aims to impart the wisdom: “Not to try to fix whatever comes in your life.
+Fix yourself in such a way that whatever comes, you will be fine” – Sadhguru.

 Bex Pellicano